PGDAVian/pgdavian.in/README.md

 ### Installation

--   Clone or download this repo and [blogue-server](https://github.com/roselynle/blogue-server) repo
+-   Clone or download this repo and [pgdavian-backend](https://github.com/PGDAVian/pgdavian-backend) repo

 ### Usage

--   Open your terminal/CLI and navigate to the `blogue-server` folder
+-   Open your terminal/CLI and navigate to the `pgdavian-backend` folder
 -   Run `npm install` to install dependencies
 -   Run `npm start` to launch server
--   Navigate to the `blogue-client` folder
+-   Navigate to the `pgdavian-backend` folder
 -   Run `npm install` to install dependencies
 -   Load `index.html` in your browser
 -   Happy posting!